Updated: May 2026.

 Pick compliance first, convenience second.

 Free tier up to 25 invoices a month, then €15.
 Clean interface, AI expense categorisation, Verifactu in one click.
-Ecosystem is newer but growing fast.
 Perfect for solo workers who hate admin.
 Try it here.

 From €14.50 per month.
 All-in-one ERP with inventory and payroll.
 Great for SMEs with stock.
 Steeper learning curve and higher tiers.
 14-day free trial.